-Stubborn stains, scorched pans and scaly showerheads (well, limescale, that is) - there's a trick to getting rid of them all without investing in fancy <and expensive!> cleaning chemicals.
+Stubborn stains, scorched pans and scaly shower heads (well, limescale, that is) - there's a trick to getting rid of them all without investing in fancy <and expensive!> cleaning chemicals.
 From Coca Cola to Steradent, there are plenty of things lying around the house to solve your cleaning conundrums.
-These are some of our favourite ingenious ideas.
+Whether it's for your spring clean, a deep clean, or a light tidy up, these are some of our favourite ingenious ideas.

 "Pour in a can of Coca Cola and leave it for a few minutes.
 Result?
 Sparkly clean."